Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Unique meaning of Adashino-Nenbutsu-ji

 Another lovely little shrine in the Arashiyama neighbourhood is Adashino Nembutsu-ji 化野念仏寺.
 I believe the purpose of this shrine deserves your attention, I’d not heard this idea before.
 Each stone in the grounds represents a person who passed away without a next-of-kin.
-On a positive note, these people who may have otherwise been forgotten are remembered once a year with a small ceremony.
-I thought that was such beautiful idea!

-Adashino Nembutsu-ji is a great hidden gem in Kyoto, especially if you’re planning on visiting during the Autumn months.
+Adashino Nembutsu-ji is a great hidden gem in Kyoto, especially if you’re planning on visiting during the autumn months.
 Many of the surrounding trees were beginning to transform into orange and red hues during my visit at the end of summer.

 Getting there: Approx 10min walk from Gio-ji Temple & Moss Gardens.